Andrei1207/42-libft/README.md

 # 42-libft

-This is the first project of the 42 school programming course.
+This is the first project of the 42 school programming course.<br />
 It'a aim is to make students understand the very basics of the C programming language, making us rewrite basic functions from the libc library

 ## Restrictions & Technical considerations